LogCreative/PGFPlotsEdt/docs/README.md

 ![Data series](figs/function.svg)

 ### Code Area
 After entering the data, you can see that the code in the code area is also updated, with a black block marking the last modified position.
 You can click the "Compile" button again to view the compilation result.
-If you are satisfied, you can click the first button in the code selection title bar to copy the PGFPlots code to the clipboard, and then you can insert it into your $\text{\TeX}$ file[^3]; or you can download the PDF from the preview area and insert it into your $\text{\TeX}$ file as an image[^4].
+If you are satisfied, you can click the first button in the code selection title bar to copy the PGFPlots code to the clipboard, and then you can insert it into your $\mathrm{\TeX}$ file[^3]; or you can download the PDF from the preview area and insert it into your $\mathrm{\TeX}$ file as an image[^4].

 ![Code copy](figs/code.svg)